Get started

 ‘Scrum Teams’ (also known as squads) and ‘Sprints’ are the basic building blocks of Scrum Agile software delivery.
 If Scrum Teams consistently deliver their Sprint goals (a ‘Sprint’ typically involving a two-week increment of work), Agile software delivery becomes relatively predictable.

-On the other hand, if Scrum teams fail to deliver their planned sprint goals, then it becomes impossible to predict delivery outcomes across multiple teams and longer time periods.
-Scrum team predictability (often referred to as ‘dependability’) is therefore a critical success criterion in Agile software delivery and should be assessed as part of a delivery productivity review.
+On the other hand, if Scrum teams fail to deliver their planned sprint goals, then it becomes impossible to predict delivery outcomes across multiple teams and longer periods.
+Scrum team predictability (often referred to as ‘dependability’) is, therefore, a critical success criterion in Agile software delivery and should be assessed as part of a delivery productivity review.

-High-performing Scrum teams will consistently have Sprint Target Completion rates in excess of 85%.
+High-performing Scrum teams will consistently have Sprint Target Completion rates over 85%.

 The above are some examples of relevant metrics to consider when tracking delivery productivity.
 The key is to take a balanced set of metrics that consider software delivery holistically as a complex process.
-There are many other metrics that are commonly used (and can be surfaced through Plandek) to assess a technology delivery capability, including the DORA metrics and Flow metrics.
+Many other metrics are commonly used (and can be surfaced through Plandek) to assess a technology delivery capability, including the DORA metrics and Flow metrics.

 Final thoughts on adopting metrics to drive delivery efficiency

-When the pressure is on, there is a natural tendency to de-prioritise improvement initiatives in order to focus on the fire fighting.
+When the pressure is on, there is a natural tendency to de-prioritise improvement initiatives to focus on firefighting.
 Our experience shows that this is the most likely way to perpetuate or exacerbate the current issues.

 The investment of time and effort in implementing a data-led approach to improved delivery efficiency is never regretted.
 It can reap rewards within a quarter.

-It’s similar to never getting round to making that new hire that you don’t have time to interview for.
+It’s similar to never getting around to making that new hire that you don’t have time to interview for.
 It’s a false economy to put it into the ‘tomorrow pile’!

 About Plandek